MAPA Art and Architecture. An art and architecture collaborative working between the social and the spatial.

 ︎ ︎ ︎

 Prior to their collaboration, Moline trained as an architect and has worked on housing and public space projects for communities in Western Sydney, Bangkok, Manila, and Suva and Lautoka in Fiji.
 Moline was awarded the Byera Hadley Travelling Scholarship and the Dunlop Asia Fellowship in 2006.
 Axelsen trained in sculpture and installation and has worked across a range of mediums in both galleries and public spaces, in Sydney and abroad.
-She has also worked on numerous community cultural development projects in Western Sydney.
+She has also worked on numerous roles within local government in community cultural development and creative industries in Western Sydney and the Blue Mountains.

 Heidi and Hugo are the directors of MAPA Art & Architecture and are part of The Lot collective.